horizr/visum-pack/README.md

 [**📄 Included mods**](./docs/mods.md)

+Additionally, the [`Better Leaves` resource-pack by MidnightDust](https://github.com/TeamMidnightDust/BetterLeavesPack) is preinstalled.

 ## Notable changes
 - Click an item frame with an amethyst shard to make it invisible
 - Witches drop Luck potions